andrefreitas/schwa/README.md

 * Contribute to documentation

 ### Documentation
-Project documentation is available in [/docs](docs/README.md).
+Project documentation is available in the [Wiki](https://github.com/andrefreitas/schwa/wiki).
 Please read it to get familiar with the project.

 # License
 Copyright (c) 2015 Faculty of Engineering of the University of Porto